NullSystemWorks/mtadayz/README.md

 ### What should I do? ###
 Generally, there is always something to do.
 You can either take a look at the issues list on GitHub, or go the forum (https://nullsystems.xyz/site/) and check out the bug reports and suggestions.
 Note that you have to fork the repository first.
 Edit whatever you want, and make a pull request.
-If the developers deems your changes appropriate, the pull request will be accepted, and you will be marked as a collaborator.
+If the developers deem your changes appropriate, the pull request will be accepted, and you will be marked as a collaborator.
-Remeber to keep your fork in sync, more info: http://www.youtube.com/watch?v=-zvHQXnBO6c
+Remember to keep your fork in sync, more info can be found here: http://www.youtube.com/watch?v=-zvHQXnBO6c

 ### Current Version ###
 https://github.com/NullSystemWorks/mtadayz/releases/tag/v0.9.9a